Second Reading: Hebrews 10:5-10

 As the feast of Christmas approaches, we may be tempted to overlook the most important question about the season.
 Why did Jesus come?

 With a little creative editing, the author of Hebrews tried to answer that question.
 But his answer was in the context of his vision.
 The author placed the adapted verse from Psalm 40 into his outlook on righteous worship.
-More to the point, worship acceptable to God.
+More to the point, on worship acceptable to God.

 The author shared a world view common to his contemporaries.
 The home of God was the heavens (reflected in the sky); the home of humanity was the earth.
 To appease or align themselves to God (or their idea of a god), people would create ceremonies and build temples that duplicated what they thought was the worship and structure of heaven.
-When King Herod had the Second Temple rebuilt in the time of Jesus and the early Church, he and the builders tried to capture sense of heaven in the building itself.
+When King Herod had the Second Temple rebuilt in the time of Jesus and the early Church, he and the builders tried to capture a sense of heaven in the building itself.
 When the priests in the Temple offered sacrifice, they strove to do so as if they were before the Almighty himself.
 But about the time the author wrote the letter to the Hebrews, the Romans destroyed the Temple and reduced Jerusalem to rubble.
 With the Temple gone, Jews and Jewish Christians mourned.
 The Temple was nothing more than a pile of stones and the priesthood was scattered.
 Critics might have called the worship in the Temple a failure.

 The author picked up on that criticism to advance his vision of Christ, the eternal High Priest.
 The priesthood of Aaron was a failure, because it was repetitive and ineffective.
 But the Christ came to offer his body as a way to do God's will.
 The author framed Psalm 40:6-8 as an opposition between the old and the new, so that he could justify his claim.
 We are saved by Christ when he said "Yes' to God and offered himself up.